Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-In the original feasible-walk construction, candidate edges for extension were collected by scanning all edges at tier $m+1$ above the current graph, resulting in $O(w h^2)$ candidates per extension phase, which leads to a per-edge verification bound of $O(wh^2)$.
+In the original NP verifier simulation framework, candidate edges for extension were collected by scanning all potential edges up to tier $t_m+1$ relative to the current graph.
+Specifically, for a candidate edge, this involved checking all vertices up to the maximum tier $t_m$ that share the same index as the head node of the candidate.
+This exhaustive approach resulted in $\bigO(wh^2)$ candidates per extension phase, leading to a per-edge verification bound of $\bigO(wh^2 T_v)$ for the height of the resulting graph $h$ and its width $w$, where $T_v$ denotes the verification time complexity.

-Under the restricted candidate selection strategy, each boundary edge lies on a surface of width $w$, and has at most $h$ index-succedent nodes.
-Therefore, the verification of a single edge is confined to a single surface and its index-succedents, yielding a per-edge bound of $O(wh)$.
+Since a surface can be derived from the ceiling edges, we refer to the set of ceiling edges of a computation walk as the set of \textbf{surface edges}, and we define its cardinality as the width $w$.
+Under the restricted candidate selection strategy, the search space is significantly narrowed.
+This is because every edge—whether added via formal verification or through the direct extension procedure—is extended exclusively along some valid computation walk.
+Each boundary edge is now constrained to the set of surface edges of width $w$, and is limited to at most $h$ of their index-succedent edges.
+Consequently, the verification of a single edge is confined strictly to the immediate index-succedent edges of these surface edges.
+This refined strategy reduces the per-edge verification bound to $\bigO(wh T_v)$, effectively eliminating a factor of $h$ from the extension overhead and streamlining the overall simulation process.

 To formalize additional restrictions, we introduce the notion of a \emph{combined edge}.